chaunceygardiner/weewx-loopdata/docs/configuration.md

 ## Sample configuration

 Fresh installs add the following `[LoopData]` section to weewx.conf.
-The `fields` line is exactly the fields the
-[sample report's instrument panel](sample-skin.html) reads.
+Since 6.11.3 each section and option in it arrives with a comment saying what it is for; the block below strips those, so it is the values a fresh install writes, not the shape of the text.
+The `fields` line is exactly the fields the [sample report's instrument panel](sample-skin.html) reads.
 Upgrading installs keep whatever `fields` line is already in weewx.conf — to adopt the panel, replace your `fields` line with this one (appending any fields other